Wbiu/WVR-Glove-Wiki/README.md

 Download the [firmware](https://github.com/Wbiu/WVR-GLOVE-Firmware) and add it to plattformio.<br/>
 PlattformIO : Home>Projects>Add Existing

-> **note** : The default serial boud rate in the firmware is set to 250000.<br/>
+> **note** : The default serial baud rate in the firmware is set to 250000.<br/>
 > This can be changed in src/Properties.h under ``#define BAUDRATE``

 Now just compile and upload the firmware to the esp32 to the right COM port with a baud rate of 115200. <br/>

-> **note** : if you haven't changed the baud rate in the firmware please remember that you need set the boud rate in the serial monitor to 250000.
+> **note** : if you haven't changed the baud rate in the firmware please remember that you need set the baud rate in the serial monitor to 250000.